 VOCs were sampled using the whole air sampling (WAS) system fitted to the FAAM 146 research aircraft.
 The WAS system consists of sixty-four silica passivated stainless steel canisters of three litre internal volume (Thames Restek, Saunderton UK) fitted in packs of 8, 9 and 15 canisters to the rear lower cargo hold of the aircraft.
-Each pack of canisters was connected to a 5/8 inch diameter stainless steel sample line connected, in turn to an all-stainless steel assembly double-headed three phase 400 Hz metal bellows pump (Senior Aerospace, USA).
-The pump drew air from the port-side aircraft sampling manifold and pressurized air in to individual canisters to a maximum pressure of 3.25 bar (giving a useable sample volume for analysis of up to 91).
+Each pack of canisters was connected to a 5/8 inch diameter stainless steel sample line connected, in turn, to an all-stainless steel assembly double-headed three phase 400 Hz metal bellows pump (Senior Aerospace, USA).
+The pump drew air from the port-side aircraft sampling manifold and pressurized air into individual canisters to a maximum pressure of 3.25 bar (giving a useable sample volume for analysis of up to 9 L).
 Air samples were analysed on location in Halifax within 48 h of collection using a dual channel gas chromatograph with two flame ionization detectors (see Hopkins et al., 2011 for full details).
-One litre samples of air were withdrawn from the sample canisters and dried using a glass condensation finger held at -30° C. Samples were pre-concentrated onto a multi-bed carbon adsorbent trap, consisting of Carboxen 1000

-- and Carbotrap B (Supelco), held at -20° C and then heated to 325° C at 16° C s-1 and transferred to the GC columns in a stream of helium.
-The eluent was split in an approximately 50:50 ratio between an aluminium oxide (Al2O3, NaSO4 deactivated) porous layer open tubular (PLOT) column (50 m, 0.53 μm id) for analysis of NMHCs and two LOWOX columns (10 m, 0.53 μm id) in series for analysis of polar VOCs.
-Both columns - 10 were supplied by Varian, Netherlands.
+One litre samples of air were withdrawn from the sample canisters and dried using a glass condensation finger held at -30 °C. Samples were pre-concentrated onto a multi-bed carbon adsorbent trap, consisting of Carboxen 1000 and Carbotrap B (Supelco), held at -20 °C and then heated to 325 °C at $16 \,^{\circ}\text{C}\,\text{s}^{-1}$ and transferred to the GC columns in a stream of helium.
+The eluent was split in a fixed ratio between an aluminium oxide (Al2O3, NaSO4 deactivated) porous layer open tubular (PLOT) column (50 m, 0.53 μm id) for analysis of NMHCs and two LOWOX columns (10 m, 0.53 μm id) in series for analysis of polar OVOCs.
+This split was determined experimentally from the relative sizes of benzene peaks on both columns and in this experiment was in a ratio 54:46.
+Both columns were supplied by Varian, Netherlands.
 Peak identification and calibration was made by reference to a part per billion level certified gas standard (National Physical Laboratory, ozone precursors mixture, cylinder number: D64 1613) for NMHCs.
 This standard and instrument has in turn been evaluated as part of the WMO GAW programme and was within target operating limits.
 A relative response method was used for the calibration of OVOCs in the field, with reference to propane.
-The response values of oxygenated - 15 of OVOCs in the field, with reference to propane.
 The response values of oxygenated volatile organic compounds (OVOC) to propane were derived from laboratory calibration using ppm gas standard dilution and permeation methods.
 Detection limits were in the range 1 to 9 ppt and 10 to 40 ppt for NMHCs and OVOCs respectively.
+The detection limit for ethene was 2 ppt with a precision of 1 % and accuracy of 5 % for mixing ratios greater than 100 ppt.
+The detection limit for propene, benzene and toluene were 1 ppt with a precision of 1 % and accuracy of 5 % for mixing ratios greater than 100 ppt.